TGAC/COPO-documentation/copo-user-guide.rst

 .. rubric:: Footnotes

 .. [#f1] COPO currently doesn't support sharing of component instances (e.g., samples) across profiles.
-.. [#profile_name] COPO profile and profile will be used interchangeably, when the context is clear, in this document.
+.. [#profile_name] COPO profile and profile will be used interchangeably when the context is clear.